Jacob Goldstein

 Jacob Goldstein is an American journalist, writer, and podcast host.
-He graduated from Stanford University with his bachelor's degree in English and from Columbia University with his master's degree in journalism.
+He graduated from Stanford University with a bachelor's degree in English and from Columbia University with a master's degree in journalism.
 He has reported for The Wall Street Journal, the Miami Herald, and the Bozeman Daily Chronicle.
-He has also written for the New York Times Magazine.
+He has also written for The New York Times Magazine.
 He was a correspondent and a co-host of the NPR podcast Planet Money and is also the author of the 2020 book, Money: The True Story of a Made-Up Thing.
 He now hosts the podcast What's Your Problem.